sisl/XPlaneConnectX/README.md

 - [Julia Guide](./Julia/README.md)

 # Citation
-If you use our software for your research, please leave us a star and use the following citation:
+If you enjoy using `XPlaneConnectX`, please leave a star.
+If you use our software for your research, please use the following citation:

 ```
 @misc{XPlaneConnect2,